Functional time series prediction under partial observation of the future curve: Analysis of PM10 and Traffic flow trajectories

 \subsubsection{Comparison with moving block method}

 Shang (2017) proposed a functional time series prediction method, called the moving block method, to update the prediction with switching $\tau$.
-Let $\tau$ to be the current time up to which the curve to be predicted is observed, then the time support are moved forward by $\tau$.
-In other words, the $[\tau,1]$ block of the $m$-th curve is combined with the $[0,\tau]$ block of the $(m + 1)$th curve to form a new function.
-The new functions are a recombination of the original functional time series with the loss of the $[0,\tau]$ part of the first curve, which has trivial effect on the prediction.
-The time series method is then applied to the new functional time series, and the $[0,\tau]$ block of the predicted function is the update.
+The time support is shifted forward by $\tau$.
+Specifically, the $(\tau,1]$ block of the $m$-th curve is combined with the $[0,\tau]$ block of the $(m + 1)$-th curve to form a new function.
+The new functions are a recombination of the original functional time series with the loss of the $[0,\tau]$ part of the first curve, which typically lays trivial effect on the prediction.
+The full-curve prediction method is then applied to the new functional time series, and the $[0,\tau]$ block of the predicted function is the updated prediction.

-Table 7 gives the average of prediction MSE of the last 10 curves by PFP and the moving block method.
+Table 4 includes the prediction MSE of the last 20 trajectories by PFP and the moving block method.
 It is noted that PFP robustly outperforms the moving block method over a broad range of values of $\tau$.
-The result is not unexpected since the moving block method actually belongs to ``next-interval'' prediction method, which provides complete curve prediction, while PFP aims to produce prediction for the unobserved block, so the prediction error of the unobserved block of the new method should be smaller than that of the moving block method.
-Indeed one of the advantage of PFP over the moving block is that it directly uses the intraday variation, that is, the partially observed trajectory is directly treated as a part of the trajectory of interest rather than treating it artificially as part of the ``previous'' curve.
-A severe limitation of the moving block is that the partially observed curve for the current trajectory is artificially forced to be a part of the previous curve.
-This principle might work for some data settings but will not be reasonable for other many biological settings where the start of the curve has a well defined meaning (such as the onset of a stimulus presentation or a shock in biological experiments).
+The result is not unexpected since the moving block method actually belongs to ``next-interval'' prediction method, which provides complete curve prediction, while PFP aims to produce prediction only for the unobserved block, so the prediction error of the unobserved block provided by PFP should be smaller than that of the moving block method.
+Indeed one of the advantages of PFP over the moving block is that it directly uses the intra-curve variation, that is, the partially observed trajectory is directly treated as a part of the trajectory of interest rather than treating it artificially as part of the previous curve.
+A severe limitation of the moving block method is that the partially observed curve for the current trajectory is artificially forced to be a part of the previous one.
+This principle might work for some data settings but will not be reasonable for many other biological settings where the start of the curve has a well defined meaning (such as the onset of a stimulus presentation or a shock in biological experiments).